devular/ai-dev-scripts/readme.md

    difftool
    ```
 3. The tool will generate a pull request description based on the differences between your current branch and the main branch.
+4. The tool will then run the generated pull request description through AI again to generate a concise and informative PR title.

 ## Contributing